Jcalipon-dev/Data-Analyst-Portfolio-Transforming-Data-into-Insights/Case Study No.1.md

 mission and business goals—as well as how you, as a junior data analyst, can help Cyclistic achieve them.

-● **Cyclistic executive team:** The notoriously detail-oriented executive team will decide whether to approve the recommended marketing program.
+● **Cyclistic executive team:** Whether to approve the suggested marketing program will be up to the executive team, who are known for their meticulous attention to detail.

 ## About the company